 I don’t fancy the walled part of Cartagena.

-But to me, this blessing is rather a curse: It’s the most touristy place I’ve visited in Colombia and it has nothing really unique.
+Therefore, to me, Cartagena’s blessing is rather a curse: It’s the most touristy place I’ve visited in Colombia and the one I liked the least.

 Well, Cartagena’s walled Old Town, founded in the 16th century, is certainly very cute and deems Colombian….if you’ve seen only this city and its beaches.
 In this case, you will adore the lovely squares, cobblestone streets, and colorful colonial buildings at Colombia’s fifth-largest city.